jumpscale7/jumpscale6_docs/docs/source/spaces/Doc_Jumpscale_Core/Docs/Install/UbuntuDevelopment.rst

 *This is only for developers !!!!*

 Tested on 13.10 & 14.04 64 bit.
-does also work on equavelant mint distro 64 bit.
+does also work on mint distro 64 bit.

 update your apt repository & make sure some basic requirements are met